The GUIDE index for Curse of Strahd and other related articles can be found here !

 Van Richten’s room is in the fourth floor.
 This place is cleaner and shows signs of recent use.
 There is an animated armor that could be really useful to the PCs if they discover the command word “Khazan”.
 Other than that, there is a chest with the severed head of a Vistani man.
 Van Richten has used it with the Speak with Dead spell to get information about the Vistani.

 This is in my opinion the most fun part of this chapter.
 The wagon is rigged.
 If the backdoor (the only visible one) is used to access the wagon, 101 alchemist’s fire flasks explode at the same time !

 This causes a blast radius of 30ft with 55 (10d10) damage (there is a save for half, however anyone within 5 ft. gets disadvantage on it).
-If this happen the wagon is completely destroyed.
-All his sounds overkill but the party is probably level 5-7 so there is a chance of survival, at least for the toughest or most dexterous characters.
+If this happens the wagon is completely destroyed.
+All this sounds overkill but the party is probably level 5-7 so there is a chance of survival, at least for the toughest or most dexterous characters.